igorski/efflux-tracker/README.md

  * Song
  * Patterns
+ * Pattern order list
  * Events
  * Instruments
  * Modules

-A song contains a list of `EffluxPattern`s.
+A song contains a list of `EffluxPattern`s, played back through a `EffluxPatternOrder`-list.
 A Pattern contains a list of _channels_ (one for each available track) and a descriptor for the amount of _steps_ the pattern contains (e.g. 16, 32, 64, etc.).
+The Pattern order list contains a list of Patterns to be played back in the song (this way you can reuse the same pattern multiple times without having to manage duplicates).

 Each channel inside a pattern contains `EffluxAudioEvent`s.
 These describe an action that should happen at a given step within a patterns channel.
 These can be note on/note off instructions or module parameter automations, or both.
 Each event references